 Curved monitors are measured between 1500R and 4000R, with lower numbers indicating a more pronounced bend.
-There are positives and minuses to leaning more to one side of the scale, but don't forget there's also the other main specs to consider, too, including resolution, response time and refresh rate.
+There are positives and minuses to leaning more to one side of the scale - and we'll offer more advice on this below our picks - but don't forget there's also the other main specs to consider, too, including resolution, response time and refresh rate.

 Below, we've outlined some of the top curved displays for gaming to help make your quest run a little smoother.